charliecalvert/JsObjects/JavaScript/UnitTests/Jasmine08/README.md

+To run the tests, type:

+node TestRunner.js

-This project shows how to use requirejs, jasmine and karma.
+Someday this project might show how to use requirejs, jasmine and karma.

 To start Karma, type this: